AleixoLucas42/homelab/proxmox-vms/zentyal-server/readme.md

 - Wallpaper
   - Changes wallpaper to all authenticated users
 - fileshare
-  - Map a smb drive that is provided by trueNAs
+  - Map a smb drive that is provided by trueNAS
 - security
   - Enforce BitLocker (Lot of configs)
   - Enforce remote desktop allow only to domain computers and same network level